 ABOUT THE NAIFE ART

 Art Burt, outsider art, or naïve art – there are only a few terms which describe the non-professional art.
-Due to many small and blurred differences, its classification is conventional, however, the definitions says that non-professional art is a movement in art when an artwork is created by a person who lacks the formal education and training that a professional artist undergoes.
+Due to many small and blurred differences, its classification is conventional, however, the definitions say that non-professional art is a movement in art when an artwork is created by a person who lacks the formal education and training that a professional artist undergoes.

 According to the historical sources, the naïve art was born in France.
 Anatole Jakovsky, a founder of the Museum of Naive Art in Niece, defined this art movement for the first time in 20th Century.
-Based on studies conducted in six continents and many countries, he confirmed that the naïve art cannot be described by school or used technique.
+Based on studies conducted in six continents and many countries, he confirmed that the naïve art cannot be described by a school or used technique.
 This style is more concentrated on emphasizing the natural talent of artists.
 Jakovsky’s research has promoted the naïve art as well as expanded a canon of naïve painters, where at the beginning only five French artists were listed: Rousseau, Seraphine, Bouchanta, Vivina, and Bombois.

 THE LEADING COUNTRY